HaiDang9719/MatLabProj/README.md

 	model: Folder contains model scripts

-	pretrained: Folder contains our pretrained model, it is usually used for predict without training
+	pretrained: Folder contains our pretrained model, it is usually used for predict without training(deep learning approaches)

-	save_models: Folder contains your model after training
+	save_models: Folder contains your model after training(deep learning approaches)

 	datasets: Folders contains different datasets for training and testing.
 There are two different set of datasets.

 	- AdHocAnnouncements dataset is the original dataset from this paper https://arxiv.org/pdf/1710.03954.pdf

-	- daset2Label*: is the dataset we create on the similar method but in different periods, * represents for the way to build the dataset
+	- daset2Label: is the dataset we create on the similar method but in different periods.

 3. Instruction - training: